 A: Any single-family residential structure or approved barn, shed, or other improvement placed upon any Parcel shall be constructed from new material or its equivalent, and as may be approved by the Committee.

 10. Q: Can I have a metal roof on my house or barn or shed?
 Are there restrictions on the color of roof I can have?
+[This section may need to be updated to reflect current regulations.]

 1. Bright, untarnished copper, or other metallic surfaces will not be allowed unless treated to reduce reflections.